Lucky to be alive: Nashville tornadoes spark stories of strength and survival

 All have been accounted for and are believed to be safe.

-“The tornado stayed on the ground for over 50 miles,” said Brooke Cantrell, an Empower client service manager in Tennessee.
+“The tornado stayed on the ground for over 50 miles,” said Brooke Cantrell, a client service manager for the RetireReadyTN program.
 “The destruction was so widespread, it reached well outside Nashville.”

 For Haddock, the destruction in her part of town is still surreal.